-This program provides rehabilitation services to ambulatory adults living in the community who present with a functional impairment that requires an interdisciplinary approach to service.
+This program provides rehabilitation services to adults living in the community who present with a functional impairment requiring an interdisciplinary approach to service.
+Conditions include:

 Service Providers May Include

-occupational therapists (OTs), physical therapists (PTs), psychologists, recreation therapists, rehabilitation assistants, social workers, speech language pathologists (SLPs)
+occupational therapists (OTs), physical therapists (PTs), recreation therapists, rehabilitation assistants, social workers, speech language pathologists (SLPs)

 Clients referred to CRIS for rehabilitation must meet the following criteria: